WonLab-CS/Vesalius_analysis/README.md

 ### Generating Synthetic Data

-All synthetic data sets, we generated using the [oneiric](https://github.com/WonLab-CS/oneiric) package.
+For all synthetic data sets, we used the [oneiric](https://github.com/WonLab-CS/oneiric) package.
 The package contains a dedicated function to generate all synthetic data used in our analysis.
 The oneric diretory in this repository shows how the data sets were created and plots the output.

 NOTE: To generate the same data sets, please DO NO change the seed that is provided.

 ### Spatial Data formatting

-For the real data, we re-fromatted real spatial transcriptomics data to ensure a consitent input to our benchmarking code.
+For the real data, we refromatted real spatial transcriptomics data to ensure a consitent input to our benchmarking code.
 Specifically, we reformatted:

 * [seqFISH Mouse embryo](https://content.cruk.cam.ac.uk/jmlab/SpatialMouseAtlas2020/)
 * [Slide-seq V2 mouse hippocampus](https://singlecell.broadinstitute.org/single_cell/study/SCP815/sensitive-spatial-genome-wide-expression-profiling-at-cellular-resolution#study-summary)